Jimmy Snuka: Nancy Argentino's death and murder allegations

 Snuka was the only suspect involved in the subsequent investigation.
 Although charges were not pressed at the time against Snuka, the case was left officially open.
 In 1985, Argentino's parents won a $500,000 default judgment against Snuka in U.S. District Court in Philadelphia.
 Snuka appears not to have ever paid, claiming financial inability.
 On June 28, 2013, Lehigh County District Attorney Jim Martin announced that the still-open case would be reviewed by his staff.
 On January 28, 2014, Martin announced that the case had been turned over to a grand jury.

 On September 1, 2015, 32 years after the incident, Snuka was arrested and charged with third-degree murder and involuntary manslaughter for Argentino's death.
 It is the oldest case to result in charges in Lehigh County's history.
 On October 7, 2015, Snuka's lawyers agreed to forego a preliminary hearing, which the prosecution contended was a waste of court resources, given the thorough grand jury investigation.
 In return, they received transcripts and other evidence from that investigation, which defense attorney Robert J. Kirwan II said would be much more helpful in preparing Snuka's case than a hearing would have been.

 On November 2, 2015, Snuka pleaded not guilty before Judge Kelly Banach.
 A hearing to determine Snuka's competency for trial began in May 2016.
 Snuka's attorneys argued that a forensic psychologist found Snuka's mental and physical health to be deteriorating.
 Prosecutors countered by showing a tape of Snuka performing wrestling moves at a May 2015 match.
-On June 1, 2016, Judge Banach ruled that Snuka was not mentally competent to stand trial for the murder and that a new hearing would be held six months later to re-evaluate his competency, though his attorneys maintained that his condition wouldn't improve over time.
-Judge Kelly Banach dismissed the charges on January 3, 2017, deeming Snuka mentally unfit to stand trial.
+On June 1, 2016, Banach ruled that Snuka was not mentally competent to stand trial for the murder and that a new hearing would be held six months later to re-evaluate his competency, though his attorneys maintained that his condition would not improve over time.
+Banach dismissed the charges on January 3, 2017, deeming Snuka mentally unfit to stand trial.